Definition

 • Intracapsular extraction: the whole lens is being removed, including its capsule.
 This method hides a risk of prolapse of the vitreous body (a structure of the eye, situated between the lens and the retina, composed by jelly-like substance that determines the form of the eye).
 If this is the case, new surgical intervention would be necessary.
 During the intracapsular extraction, a new lens could be implanted into the anterior chamber of the eyeball.

-The improvement of the vision does not come right after the surgery as the operated eye needs time to adapt to the vision of the healthy one.
-It is advised not to overcharge the eyes while this happens.
+vision does not come right after the surgery as the operated eye needs time to

 Conclusion